Probing excited-state dynamics of transmon ionization: Landau-Zener transitions

 The general trend of our experimental results matches the expectation of Landau-Zener physics, where a more adiabatic transition causes more population to be ionized.
-The remaining population $P_0$ in the adiabatic region approaches the result measured in the steady-state experiment, shown as the gray dashed line in \cref{fig: 4_LandauZener}(c).
+The remaining population $P_0$ in the adiabatic regime approaches \rr{a lower limit corresponding to} the result measured in the steady-state experiment, shown as the gray dashed line in \cref{fig: 4_LandauZener}(c).
 To obtain a quantitative comparison between the experiment and the theory, we use Floquet branch analysis.
 Similar to the method used in \cref{sec: comparisons}, we first calculate the Floquet spectrum at different photon numbers and sort them into Floquet branches.
 The related avoided crossings are identified by diabatically following the ground-state Floquet branch up to $\bar n_r = 2100$.
-We then select the avoided crossing with the largest gap $\Delta_{\rm{ac}}$ and compute the Landau-Zener diabatic transition probability $P_{\rm{LZ}}=\exp(-\pi \Delta_{\rm{ac}}^2/2v)$.
-Here, the speed $v$ describes the rate of change of the gap near the avoided crossing and can be obtained from the Floquet branches and the experimentally measured $d \bar n_r(t)/dt$~\cite{dumas2024}.
+We then select the avoided crossing with the largest gap $\Delta_{\rm{ac}}$ and compute the Landau-Zener diabatic transition probability

+Here, the speed $v$ describes the rate of change of the gap near the avoided crossing and can be obtained from the Floquet branches and the experimentally measured $d \bar n_r(t)/dt$; see \cref{sec: LZ_speed} for more details.
 This transition probability corresponds to the ground-state population $P_0$ after the sequence.
 Because the Floquet spectrum depends on the offset charge $n_g$, the gray shaded area in \cref{fig: 4_LandauZener}(c) shows a range of probabilities calculated by choosing 51 different values of $n_g$.
-We find that the theoretical prediction reproduces the experimental trend very well, especially in the diabatic region.
-In the adiabatic region, the theoretical prediction increasingly deviates from the observed values as the Landau-Zener speed is lowered, because the time spent near the avoided crossing becomes increasingly comparable to the relaxation time of the excited states involved in ionization.
+We find that the theoretical prediction reproduces the experimental trend very well, especially in the diabatic regime.
+In the adiabatic regime, the theoretical prediction increasingly deviates from the observed values as the Landau-Zener speed is lowered, because the time spent near the avoided crossing becomes increasingly comparable to the relaxation time of the excited states involved in ionization.
 The fully coherent Landau-Zener formula is thus not expected to accurately describe the transferred population.